jimboquijano/suriform/docs/guide/walkthrough/error-handling.md

 ## 📋 Summary List

 Use `handleErrors()` to easily display a summary list with less boilerplate.
-For a better control, use `withSummary()` directly along with `useValidity` to interpolate each message.
+For a better control, use `withSummary()` along with `useValidity` to interpolate each message.

 ::: tabs
 == handleErrors